 - Use multilink cubes to represent today’s date and select different colours to visually represent odd and even numbers, which grow and change every day (see Figure to the right).

 - Ask students how they know today’s date is an odd or even number.

-- At the end of every month, chart the cumulative sunny, cloudy, rainy and snowy weather.
+- At the end of every month, chart the cumulative number of days with sunny, cloudy, rainy and snowy weather (Appendix E).

 - This is a good introduction to positive and negative numbers and increases interest in the weather forecasts.